Testing ActionScript and Flex Applications

 .swc).
 Depending on the FlexUnit version, this file may be called

 - Add the core FlexUnit library to dependencies of one or more of the build configurations.
-See Managing build configurations and their settings and Build Configuration Page for a Flash Module.
+See To manage build configurations and their settings, follow these steps and Build Configuration Page for a Flash Module.

 - Make one of these build configurations active.
 This will ensure that the code in your tests is highlighted properly.
-See Selecting an active build configuration.
+See To select an active build configuration, follow these steps.

 Now you are ready to start developing your test sources.